The third instalment of one of my favourite franchise is out and it was everything I expected it to be, plus more.

-James DeMonaco is back for the 3rd time as writer and director of The Purge, this time with Election Year sadly seems to be set up to be the final movie of the trilogy, hells yea I'm disappointed because even though I tip my hat when they stop with a franchise at its peak before ruining it, I was also looking forward to more anxious filled movies of this series.
+James DeMonaco is back for the 3rd time as writer and director of The Purge, this time with Election Year, that sadly seems to be set up to be the final movie of the trilogy, hells yea I'm disappointed because even though I tip my hat when they stop with a franchise at its peak before ruining it, I was also looking forward to more anxious filled movies of this series.

 The citizen that we follow that don’t want any more senseless purging are Joe who owns a Deli, Marcos a legal Mexican immigrant that works at the Deli and Laney, a customer of the Deli.

 We also see one more time Dante Bishop getting involved in the story as the leader of the Anti-Purge rebel group - I guess the little stupid kid of the first movie wasn’t that much of an idiot after all for letting him in the house.